gitlabhq/gitlabhq/doc/development/architecture.md

 When deployed, GitLab should be considered the amalgamation of the below processes.
 When troubleshooting or debugging, be as specific as possible as to which component you are referencing.
 That should increase clarity and reduce confusion.

+### Layers

+GitLab can be considered to have two layers from a process perspective:

+- **Monitoring**: Anything from this layer is not required to deliver GitLab the application, but will allow administrators more insight into their infrastructure and what the service as a whole is doing.
+- **Core**: Any process that is vital for the delivery of GitLab as a platform.
+If any of these processes halt there will be a GitLab outage.
+For the Core layer, you can further divide into:
+  - **Processors**: These processes are responsible for actually performing operations and presenting the service.
+  - **Data**: These services store/expose structured data for the GitLab service.

 ### GitLab Process Descriptions

-As of this writing, a fresh GitLab 11.3.0 install will show the following processes with `gitlab-ctl status`:
+As of this writing, a fresh GitLab 11.3.0 install with default settings will show the following processes with `gitlab-ctl status`:

 ```
 run: alertmanager: (pid 30829) 14207s; run: log: (pid 13906) 2432044s